 While native people have used this plant medicine for thousands of years, there is still much research to be done on this medicinal herb.
 However, current studies have revealed it to be a great supplement for supporting weight loss, fighting infections in the body, and reducing inflammation.

-Due to the powerful healing properties of this plant, our Zuma Nutrition team use wild-harvested Pau d’arco as a key ingredient in our Liver Detox Tonic formula.
+Due to the powerful healing properties of this plant, our Zuma Nutrition team use wild-harvested Pau d’arco as a key ingredient in our Liver Detox Tonic formula, a key formula in our Detox Collection.